metalbear-co/metalbear.co/content/en/blog/bear-in-mind-1/index.md

 Author: Steve Fenton, Octopus Deploy

 __Why we liked it:__ we like acronyms.
 We’re fans of DORA.
-Most importantly though, we think think accepted metrics are a crucial step in maturation, especially of something as nebulous as platform engineering.
+Most importantly though, we think accepted metrics are a crucial step in maturation, especially of something as nebulous as platform engineering.

 __Favorite excerpt:__ "MONK metrics work because they mix concrete measures common across the platform engineering industry with contextual success metrics that align with the reasons a platform was considered a worthy investment in the first place.
 A strong set of metrics is crucial to the long-term investment in the platform.
 Without a clear understanding of its value, there’s a good chance developers will eventually be reassigned to feature development at some point in the future."